 JTO and JTO CRR feature novel research about the prevention, detection, diagnosis, and treatment of all thoracic malignancies.
-With an Impact Factor of 15.609, JTO is among the top 5% of all oncology journals and the leading journal that is entirely focused on thoracic oncology.
+With an Impact Factor of 20.4, JTO is among the top 5% of all oncology journals and the leading journal that is entirely focused on thoracic oncology.
 It emphasizes a multidisciplinary approach and includes original research, reviews and opinion pieces.
 JTO CRR, IASLC’s open access companion title, publishes a range of manuscripts from subset analyses of published trials to high-quality case reports.
-JTO CRR is indexed in PubMed Central.
+JTO CRR is indexed in PubMed Central and Web of Science.

 JTO by the Numbers

 RET Fusion Testing in Non-Small Cell Lung Carcinoma Patients: the RETING Study

 The Impact of Immunotherapy Use in Stage IIIA (T1-2N2) Non-Small Cell Lung Cancer: A Nationwide Analysis

 Immunotherapy with radiotherapy for brain metastases in non-small cell lung cancer patients:NEJ060

 Osimertinib plasma trough concentration in relation to brain metastases development in patients with advanced EGFR-mutated non-small cell lung cancer